AliNadeemwork/CraftCV/README.md

 CraftCV is a client-side resume builder.
 Everything; your resumes, photos, and settings — is stored in your browser's `localStorage`.
 There is no server to send your data to, and JSON export/import is the backup story.
-I have alreadydeployed on Vercel so you can use it too.
+I have already deployed on Vercel so you can use it too.

-> The brand name lives in a single constant (`src/config.ts` → `APP_NAME`), so you
-> can rebrand the whole app by changing one line.

 ## Features